flyingcircusio/gocept.testdb/src/gocept/testdb/README.txt

 Templates
 ~~~~~~~~~

-For Postgres an optional template parameter can be specified in the
+For Postgres, an optional template parameter can be passed to the constructor.
-constructur.
-This one specifies the name of a template db which is used for the
+It specifies the name of a template db which is used for the creation of the
-creation of the database.
-If the template db does not exist, it is created with
+database.
+If the template db does not exist, it is created with the specified
-the specified schema.
+schema.

 The first time you create the database with the db_template argument, the
 template db is created (if it does not exist already) along with the requested